Permutation Weighting: Permutation Weighting

 \section{Permutation Weighting}

 We now introduce permutation weighting, which allows for the direct estimation of the importance sampler defined by equation \ref{eq:importancesampler}.
-Permutation weighting consists of two steps: \begin{enumerate} \item A dataset, $\mathcal{D}$, is sampled from the observed data.
-A second dataset, $\mathcal{D}'$, is sampled from the cross-product of the unique observed values of $A$ and $X$.
-The cross-product necessarily has perfect balance in $A$ and $X$, but is often too large for practical purposes.
-This notional dataset has size equal to the product of the cardinality of $A$ and $X$ for discrete data or $n^2$ with continuous treatment and covariates.
-To avoid constructing this dataset explicitly, we independently sample from the marginals of $A$ and $X$, which is effectively a sample from this infeasible cross-product dataset. \item The importance sampling weights, $\hat{w}(a_i, \mathbf{x}_i) = \frac{p(a_i)p(\mathbf{x}_i)}{p(a_i, \mathbf{x}_i)}$, are constructed by estimating the density ratio using $\mathcal{D}$ and $\mathcal{D'}$. \end{enumerate} In order to estimate the density ratios~(step 2), we employ classifier-based density ratio estimation~\cite{qin1998inferences, cheng2004semiparametric, bickel2007discriminative}.
-Classifier-based density ratio estimation transforms the problem of density ratio estimation into classification by building a training set from the concatenation of $\mathcal{D}$ and $\mathcal{D'}$ where both values of $A$ and $X$ are the features, and a label, $C \in \{0, 1\}$, is given to denote the membership of the instance to $\mathcal{D}$ and $\mathcal{D'}$, respectively.
-A probabilistic classifier learns to recover $p(C=1 \mid A, \mathbf{X})$.
-We introduce the following assumption that defines which classifiers can be used as estimators: \begin{assump} The classifier used to estimate $p(C=1 \mid A, \mathbf{X})$ is trained using a twice differentiable strictly proper scoring rule. \end{assump} Strictly proper scoring rules cover a large portion of possible loss functions including logistic loss, boosting, and mean squared error, along with the information gain and Gini impurity for decision trees~\cite{buja2005loss}~\footnote{We refer the reader to the supplement for a full definition of strictly proper scoring rules.}.
+Permutation weighting consists of two steps: \begin{enumerate} \item The original dataset is stacked with a dataset in which $\mathbf{A}$ has been permuted.
+The permuted dataset is equivalent to fixed-margin randomization of treatment, so represents a distribution where $\mathbf{A}$ and $\mathbf{X}$ are independent.
+That is, it obeys the balance condition \emph{by design}.
+In what follows, we denote the distribution that the observed data is drawn from as $P$, and the product distribution resulting from permutation as $Q$. \item The importance sampling weights, $\hat{w}(\mathbf{a}_i, \mathbf{x}_i)$, are constructed by estimating the density ratio between $P$ and $Q$. \end{enumerate} In order to estimate the density ratios~(step 2), we employ classifier-based density ratio estimation~\citep{qin1998inferences, cheng2004semiparametric, bickel2007discriminative}, which transforms the problem of density ratio estimation into binary classification by building a training set from the concatenation of the observed and permuted datasets. $\mathbf{A}$ and $\mathbf{X}$ are used as features, and a label, $C \in \{0, 1\}$, is given to denote the membership of the instance to the observed or the permuted dataset, respectively.
+A probabilistic classifier learns to recover $p(C=1 \mid \mathbf{A}, \mathbf{X})$.
+We denote the true conditional probability as $\eta$ and the estimated conditional probabilities from the classifier as $\hat{\eta}$.
+To aid discussion, with some abuse of notation, we will also refer to the classifier which produced the conditional probabilities as $\hat{\eta}$.
+After training the classifier, assuming equally sized observed and permuted datasets, the importance weights are recovered by taking the density of the distribution of $\mathbf{A}$ and $\mathbf{X}$ in the permuted dataset ($dQ$) over the density of the observed joint distribution ($dP$)~\citep{bickel2007discriminative}: